🇪🇸🇺🇸

 Reports and tracking

 Yes.
 Leneo includes reporting, metrics, and audit features so teachers and institutions can analyse overall performance, spot learning patterns, and improve teaching processes.
+Request a demo to see the reports in action with real data.

 Licensing and procurement